salsita/node-pg-migrate/README.md

 See all by running `pg-migrate --help`.

-Most of configuration options can be also specified in [config](https://www.npmjs.com/package/config) configuration file.
+Most of configuration options can be also specified in [config](https://www.npmjs.com/package/config) file.

 For SSL connection to DB you can set `PGSSLMODE` environment variable to value from [list](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) other then `disable`. e.g. `PGSSLMODE=require pg-migrate up` ([pg](https://github.com/brianc/node-postgres/blob/master/CHANGELOG.md#v260) will take it into account)